jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-02.md

 ## Using sed to Find and Replace

-The `sed` or *stream editor* tet processing utility is used to perform basic text transformations on an input stream.
+The `sed` or *stream editor* text processing utility is used to perform basic text transformations on an input stream.
 The author compares it to the Windows "find and replace" function.

 If we wanted to replace every instance in our snort config file of *mysql* with *MySQL*, we could enter the command `sed s/mysql/MySQL/g /etc/snort/snort.conf > snort2.conf` to create a *snort2.conf* file with those changes running `cat` on the two files and piping results to `grep` can help us confirm the results.